Buhari to inaugurate ministers after August 16, plans retreat for them

 With the recent message from the SGF, the ministers’ resumption of office will come after August 16.

 Although the ministers were all cleared by the Senate, none of them has been assigned portfolios.
-It is expected that the ministers will be assigned portfolios after the August 16 retreat.
+It is expected that President Buhari would assign them portfolios after the August 16 retreat.